 Some STC programs include an externship or clinical as part of the academic curriculum.
 The College does not guarantee or imply a specific site or a specific schedule for the externship or clinical requirement.
-Externship is generally scheduled during daytime hours, while clinicals may take place during day, evening, or weekend hours.
+Modular Externships are generally scheduled during daytime hours, while clinicals and degree externships may take place during day, evening, or weekend hours.